FlowFuse/flowfuse/docs/install/kubernetes/README.md

 you will need to ensure that `*.example.com` is mapped to the IP address used by your Kubernetes clusters's Ingress controller.

-By default the FlowForge application will be mapped to `forge.example.com` assuming that you set the domain to `example.com`.
+By default the FlowFuse application will be mapped to `forge.example.com` assuming that you set the domain to `example.com`.

 Notes on how to setup DNS can be found [here](../dns-setup.md).